Caatinga: Fauna

+There are also several endemic mammals, including an endemic primate, the blond titi monkey (Callicebus barbarabrownae); an endemic marsupial, Karimi's fat-tailed mouse opossum (Thylamys karimii); an endemic bat, Vieira's long-tongued bat (Xeronycteris vieirai); and several species of endemic rodents such as the Caatinga vesper mouse (Calomys expulsus), Yonenaga's Atlantic spiny-rat (Trinomys yonenagae), and the white-spined Atlantic spiny rat (both the nominal subspecies Trinomys albispinus minor and T. a. sertonius), and the red-nosed mouse (Wiedomys pyrrhorhinos).

 Indigenous peoples

 The oldest human remains in the Caatinga are found in the Serra da Capivara National Park, in Piauí, where artifacts, rock paintings, and a skull named "Zuzu" were discovered, dating back approximately 8,000 years.
 This fossil, under study, may be even older than the Luzia fossil, which is currently the oldest in the South American continent.

 The caatinga was inhabited by two major indigenous groups, the Macro-Jê and the Kariris, who have been in the Caatinga for at least two thousand years.
 After the 11th century, the Tupis arrived in the region, coming from the southeast and through the Atlantic coast.
 Contact with colonizers starting in the 16th century decimated numerous indigenous nations and tribes through diseases, enslavement, and invasion of territories for cattle ranching, sugar mills, and new settlements.
 Many of the Northeastern indigenous peoples chose assimilation, abandoning their customs, language, and religion to survive European advances, so many Northeasterners are mixed descendants of indigenous peoples and Europeans.

 Currently, the Caatinga still has indigenous peoples, the largest of which are the Potyguaras, of Tupi origin and also native to the Atlantic Forest, totaling more than 20,000 indigenous peoples.
 In the interior, the largest groups are the Xukurus and Pankarus, from the Pernambuco Caatinga, totaling 12,000 and 7,000 indigenous peoples, possibly of Macro-Jê origin.
 The Fulni-Ô people are known for being the only indigenous ethnic group in the Northeast to have kept their ancestral language alive, as well as having saved unique cultural elements such as the Ouricuri Ritual; they are one of the least acculturated Northeastern peoples by European invaders.
 Other notable Caatinga peoples are the Kambiwás, Tremembés, Pitaguarys, Kariris, Kiriris, and Tabajaras.